-Table 5.1-2: Sanitary Pumping Station and Forcemain - Recommendations and Strategies
+Table 5.1-2: Sewage Pumping Station and Forcemain - Recommendations and Strategies

-SEWAGE PUMPING STATION (SPS) AND FORCEMAIN REGION OF PEEL RECOMMENDATION FUNCTIONAL SERVICING S The Region's preferred site for the WWPS is on the east side of the development.
-This site is preferred for reasons includ- ing proximity to the wastewater treatment facility and the opportunity to address odours through an integrated odour control strategy. t the request of the Region for a connection to the sanitary trunk sewer at Hyd ne eastern edge of the development.
-This changes also aligns with the anticipa The proposed alignment of the forcemain would be along the future New Haig Road (connecting to the existing 1650mm sanitary trunk sewer on Lakeshore Road East), or along a modified / existing watermain easement along Serson Creek for connection to infrastructure adjacent to the G.E.
+REGION OF PEEL RECOMMENDATION PROPOSED FUNCT The Region's preferred site for the WWPS is on the east side of the development.
+This site is preferred for reasons including proximity to the waste- water treatment facility and the opportunity to address odours through an integrated odour control strategy.
+At the request of the Region for a connection to the san The proposed alignment of the forcemain would be along the future New Haig Road (connecting to the existing 1650mm sanitary trunk sewer on Lakeshore Road East), or along a modified / existing watermain easement along Serson Creek for connection to infrastructure adjacent to the G.E.
 Booth WWTF.
-Capacity analysis for the existing 1650mm sanitary trunk sewer is required.
-Innovation Corridor blocks.
-This change is reflected on Drawing SAN-1.
-The size of the proposed WWPS will be confirmed at the detailed design stage; however, for the purposes of the Func- tional Servicing Report, the WWPS is estimated to require a firm capacity between 150 L/s and 170 L/s.
-The proposed WWPS design / capacity has been established through the Lakevi studies.
-However, based on preliminary estimates, the anticipated sanitary flow based on the Region of Peel's design criteria and the anticipated employment a geview Estates development population in the Region's analysis may have decre Rangeview Estates lands will not be directed to the WWPS based on the propose To convey the above pumped flow, a 300 mm sanitary forcemain is considered sufficient but could be subject to changes based on the final detailed design.
-A 300mm sanitary forcemain (twinned for maintenance redundancy) is currently existing 1650mm sanitary trunk sewer at Lakeshore Road East.
+Capacity analysis for the existing 1650mm sanitary trunk sewer is required. early development of the Lakeview Innovation District b The size of the proposed WWPS will be confirmed at the detailed design stage; however, for the purposes of the Functional Servicing Report, the WWPS is estimated to require a firm capacity between 150 L/s and 170 L/s.
+The proposed WWPS design / capacity has been establis through detailed design studies.
+However, based on pre iew Village study area is greater than 200 L/s based on the ment and residential populations.
+A portion of the Rang considered in the WWPS design.
+To convey the above pumped flow, a 300 mm sanitary forcemain is considered sufficient but could be subject to changes based on the final detailed design.
+A 300mm sanitary forcemain (twinned for maintenance be connected to the existing 1650mm sanitary trunk sev interim strategy will be developed at detailed design to

-It is anticipated that the peak sanitary flow rate generated by the proposed development will be 294.3 L/s.
-The Sanitary Sewer Design Criteria (Mar.
-2017) specified a unit domestic sewage flow of 302.8 Litres per capita per day (Lpcd).
-However, the design basis for the SPS is based on Region's recommended / updated design flow of 290 Lpcd.
+It is anticipated that the peak sanitary flow rate generated by the proposed development will be 312 L/s.
+However, the SPS has been designed such that a future peak flow of 378.8 L/s can be accomodated for robustness reasons.
+The pumps will be sized and implemented based on the phasing of the development.
+Note that the Sanitary Sewer Design Criteria (March 2017) specified a unit domestic sewage flow of 302.8 Litres per capita per day (Lpcd).
+However, the design basis for the SPS is based on Region's recommended / updated design flow of 290 L/c/d and an infiltration / inflow allowance of 0.2 L/s/ha.